Value-added tax (VAT)

 Furthermore, VAT will be suspended until 31 December 2022 and real estate transfer tax will be levied on all unsold real estate with a construction permit issued from 1 January 2006 onwards, upon relevant application by taxable persons.

-By virtue of Decision A.1470/2019, an extension of the reduced VAT regime (30% reduction) until 30 June 2020 was granted for the following islands of the Aegean Sea:
+By virtue of Decision A.1151/2020, an extension of the reduced VAT regime (30% reduction) until 31 December 2020 was granted for the following islands of the Aegean Sea:

 Moreover, by virtue of Law 4334/2015, for transactions exceeding 3,000 euros (EUR) between entrepreneurs that are obligatorily settled through the use of a professional bank account or bank cheque and for transactions exceeding EUR 500 between entrepreneurs and individuals that are obligatorily settled through the use of a credit or debit card or e-banking or bank deposit or a bank cheque, the intermediary bank is obligated to withhold the relevant VAT amount corresponding to the total amount of the transactions and to pay said VAT directly to the Greek state within five days from said payment, by issuing the respective certificate on the collected amount of VAT to VATable persons.
 Banks should not charge any fee or other charges for the implementation of the above-mentioned services.
 The above provision is known as the ‘VAT split payment’ provision.